awsdocs/aws-doc-sdk-examples/kotlin/services/keyspaces/Readme.md

 # Amazon Keyspaces code examples for the SDK for Kotlin

 ## Overview
-This README discusses how to run and test the AWS SDK for Kotlin examples for Amazon Keyspaces.
+This README discusses how to run and test the AWS SDK for Kotlin examples for Amazon Keyspaces (for Apache Cassandra).

-Amazon Keyspaces (for Apache Cassandra) is a scalable, highly available, and managed Apache Cassandra–compatible database service.
+Amazon Keyspaces is a scalable, highly available, and managed Apache Cassandra–compatible database service.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.
 See [AWS Pricing](https://aws.amazon.com/pricing/).